Last Updated on by Mitch Rezman

 How do we know she’s a she?

 All captive birds should have full-spectrum lighting no higher than 6 inches over their cages on a timer set to provide 12 hours of light and 12 hours of darkness with no respect for daylight savings time.
+All year round!

 This helps synchronize any bird’s circadian rhythm helping keep them less stressed or stress-free which could be a trigger for feather loss.

-re: One more thing, do you feel that I could put colloidal silver in her water and mist her as well(w/colloidal silver)?
+re: One more thing, do you feel that I could put Colloidal Silver in her water and mist her as well(w/Colloidal Silver)?

 If Mark Hagen, the developer Hagen bird foods or Ed Schmidt from Goldenfeast or Mr Ignacio Perea, Sr. the founder of Higgins bird food felt colloidal silver would benefit captive birds, colloidal silver would be in most pet bird foods today.